openhab/openhab-addons/bundles/org.openhab.binding.amazonechocontrol/README.md

 Restrictions:

 - groups can't receive their current color (multiple colors are possible)
-- lights can only receive their state every 30 seconds
+- devices can only receive their state every 60 seconds
 - turning on/off (or switch color, change brightness) will send a request for every single bulb in a group

 Some ideas what you can do in your home by using rules and other openHAB controlled devices: